-Deep Brain Stimulation (DBS) in Patients With Refractory Chronic Neuropathic Pain
+Closed-loop Deep Brain Stimulation to Treat Refractory Neuropathic Pain

 Open to people ages 21 years and up